directus/directus/docs/getting-started/glossary.md

 # Glossary

-> This is list of Directus terminology, and their meanings.
-Most are simply more approachable names for technical
+> This is list of platform-specific terminology, and their meanings.
+Most are simply more approachable names for
-> database terms.
+> technical database terms.

 [[toc]]

-## Admin
+## Admin / Administrator

+An "Administrators" Role (with Admin access enabled) is included when you first install the platform.
+All admin roles bypass the permissions check, providing unrestricted access to all data within the App and API.
+Additionally, only roles with the admin option enabled can manage Settings within the app.

 ## Alias